Didisimmons/Flybody-gym/TEST.md

     1. Go to the Instructors  page on a desktop.

-	2. Repeat the verification steps (I-V) applied on the hero image of the homepage to confirm the image is responsive, with no overflow and the hero image content looks good on all screen devices.
+	2. Repeat the verification steps (i - v) applied on the hero image of the homepage to confirm the image is responsive, with no overflow and the hero image content looks good on all screen devices.

          Carrying out the verification steps the results of the hero image are the same as the rates page.
 The hero image content is responsive to the different screen sizes and the font size reduces as the screen size reaches certain breakpoints.